Automating Internet of Things Network Traffic Collection with Robotic Arm Interactions: Limitations

 \section{Limitations}

-Using a robotic arm to automate physical IoT device interactions is an effective way to scale the collection of IoT traffic accross device behaviors.
-However, the nature of collecting network data from physical IoT devices via robotics has certain constraints and drawbacks:
+Using a robotic arm to automate physical IoT device interactions is an effective way to scale the collection of IoT traffic across device behaviors.
+However, the nature of collecting network data from physical IoT devices via robotics has certain constraints: